googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![The sub-graph for the hour hand is re-used with PaintRotate tables to point to different hours.](images/colr_reuse-hour-hand-rotated.png)

-**Figure 5.47 The sub-graphs for the hour hand are re-used with PaintRotate tables to point to different hours.**
+**Figure 5.47 The sub-graphs for the hour hand are re-used with PaintRotate tables to point to different hours**

 **5.7.11.1.7.2 Re-use using PaintColrLayers**